 The Library of Congress does accept fees via credit card or debit card.
 When clients hire Verna Law, PC to represent them, all fees are paid by the firm.

-The typing of filing is on the left of the chart and the filing fee is on the right of the chart.
+The typing of filing is on the left of the chart and the filing fee is on the right of the chart in the fee schedule below.

 Do you have any questions about registering your works that are protected by copyright?
 Contact Verna Law, PC at anthony@vernalaw.com or at 914-908-6757.